tazerdev/talon/docs/microphone.md

 ### Miscellaneous

-The Plano field box works, but the Pi gets hot once the morning sun hits is.
+The Plano field box works, but the Pi gets hot once the morning sun hits it.
 It killed one of my Pi's before I learned to hide it in the shade.
 A bigger box would be better as there's more air to absorb the heat.

 ```
 -  $11.99 - 1 Plano 131250 field box $11.99